Gael-AH444/Gael-AH/README.md

 ###

-<p align="left">✨ Creating bugs since 2001<br>📚 I'm currently learning some tech like NodeJS, Javascript and Angular<br>🎯 Goals: Be an amazing programmer </p>
+<p align="left">✨ Creating bugs since 2001<br>📚 I'm currently learning some tech like NodeJS, Javascript and React<br>🎯 Goals: Be an amazing programmer </p>

 ###